massoncheg/forgejo-docs/docs/admin/actions.md

 <label-name>:<label-type>://<default-image>
 ```

 The `label name` is a unique string that identifies the label.
-It is the part that is specified in the `runs-on` field of workflows to choose which runners the workflow can be excecuted on.
+It is the part that is specified in the `runs-on` field of workflows to choose which runners the workflow can be executed on.

 The `label type` determines what containerization system will be used to run the workflow.
 There are three options: